Deciduous fruit industry lashes out over ongoing port failures

 Hortgro said in a statement issued on 30 January that losses to the deciduous fruit export value chain in the 2025/26 season have already exceeded R350 million due to problems at the Port of Cape Town, “with further exposure continuing to accumulate daily as delayed vessels arrive at destination ports”.

-Over the past few years, agricultural export industries have refrained from criticising Transnet in public, choosing instead to work collaboratively to find solutions to costly shipping delays brought on by machinery breakdowns, ageing infrastructure, and labour issues.
+Over the past few years, the agricultural export industry has refrained from publicly criticising Transnet, choosing instead to work collaboratively to address costly shipping delays caused by machinery breakdowns, ageing infrastructure, and labour issues.

 “While the industry recognises the commitment and effort of operational teams working under extremely difficult circumstances, the persistence and scale of performance failures at the CTCT [Cape Town Container Terminal] point to deep-seated structural weaknesses that extend beyond isolated incidents or external disruptions, such as adverse weather,” Hortgro said in its statement.